top of page

 Free Seedlings

 Spreading a little love during the COVID-19 lockdown, we were delighted to deliver 25,000 coffee plant seedlings to the women in our craft groups.
+This was all thanks to Gorilla Highlands Coffee and the Government's Uganda Coffee Development Authority scheme.

 And it doesn't stop there!
 We have also been able to donate vegetable seedlings to the staff at Bwama Health Centre to be used by staff, in nutrition outreach workshops and for patients, and to other local community groups.